Last updated on September 15, 2021

 Yes, as long as you're considered fully vaccinated and have an approved vaccination proof upon entry.
 See above.

 If you forget any documentation required (acceptable forms of proof of vaccination are listed above), you will not be permitted to enter the performance.
 You will be directed to the patron services team to discuss your ticketing options/alternatives.

-Ticket holders who are unable to comply with the above vaccination and mask requirements are eligible for a full refund or credit from Colorado Ballet if tickets were purchased directly from Colorado Ballet.
-Please contact Patron Services at 303-837-8888 ext.
+Ticket holders who are unable to comply with the above vaccination and mask requirements are eligible for a full refund or credit from Colorado Ballet if tickets were purchased directly from Colorado from Colorado Ballet.
+Please contact Patron Services at 303-827-8888 ext.
 2 or email@example.com and we will be happy to accommodate you.